mmdrez4/ML_breast_cancer_survival/README.md

 2. Ensure you have Python installed along with the necessary libraries.
 3. Run the notebook in a Jupyter environment, executing cells sequentially to see the workflow and results.

-## Contributions
-Your contributions, suggestions, and questions are welcome!
-Feel free to fork the repo, submit pull requests, or open issues for discussion.

-## License
-This project is open-source, available under the MIT License.
-Feel free to use it for educational, research, or any other purposes.

 ---

 Thank you for visiting my project!
 I hope it offers valuable insights into the application of machine learning in healthcare and inspires further research in this vital area.